 It is the responsibility of the JVS Toronto personnel to obtain informed consent before commencing collection of personal information or service provision.
-Informed consent must be documented through the use of the client consent process done as part of the intake process.
-Client consent is included in the service plan which is signed by the client and kept in the client file.
+Informed consent must be documented through the use of the client consent process done as part of the intake process using the Informed Client Consent to Collect, Use and Disclose Personal Information Form.

-The client may also provide their explicit consent verbally over the phone, and in that instance, it is the responsibility of the JVS Toronto personnel to complete the Client Telephone Consent to Collect, Use and Disclose Personal Information Form.
+The client may also provide their explicit consent verbally over the telephone, and in that instance, it is the responsibility of the JVS Toronto personnel to complete the Client Telephone Consent to Collect, Use and Disclose Personal Information Form.